Debt Camel

 Although debts can sometimes be added later, you may find that your IVA is extended so it takes longer.
 It’s much better to get all the debts right at the start.

-If you owe the tax man money, this usually means that you have to have submitted all the tax returns for previous years, see Tax debts – should I go bankrupt or for an IVA? for more details.
+If you owe HMRC money, this usually means that you have to have submitted all the tax returns for previous years.
+Talk to Business Debtline if you aren’t sure about this.

 Some special cases: pensions, disability, self-employed

-• if you get disability benefits, read Should you use disability benefits to pay your debts?
+- if you get disability benefits, read Should you use disability benefits to pay your debts?
+It is rare that an IVA is the best option for someone with a disability.

-• if you are self-employed or own a small company, a “self-employed IVA” can work well provided that your business is profitable, read IVAs and the self-employed and talk to Business Debtline.
+- if you are self-employed or own a small company, a “self-employed IVA” can work well provided that your business is profitable, talk to Business Debtline about this and your other options.

 Are you talking to the right IVA firm?